Willem Doorn: Ministry

 Already since 1865, in his first congregation in Deventer, The Netherlands, the work of Rev. Doorn has been very blessed.
 During his church services, a lot of people repented or got converted.
 From the many aspects of the ministry, he preferred working under the youth, and visiting the ill to bring them the comfort of the gospel.
-A year after his ordination, when cholera was raging in The Netherlands, he wasn’t sparing himself and brought words of exhortation and comfort wherever he was called to go, even outside the circles of his own congregation.
+A year after his ordination, when cholera was raging in The Netherlands, he wasn't sparing himself and brought words of exhortation and comfort wherever he was called to go, even outside the circles of his own congregation.

 In 1873, he left as vicar from Deventer to a congregation in Heerenveen.
 Financially, there were better options for him at that time, but the Dutch province Friesland where Heerenveen was situated, attracted him.
 Still, he worked there shortly.
 With a view to the upbringing of his children, in 1875, he accepted the position as vicar at the Nobel Street Church in The Hague, The Netherlands.

 The congregation at the Nobel Street Church was halved after a church split in 1857.
 When Rev. Doorn took up office in 1875, the church had just grown back to 523 members, which was the amount in 1857.
 With Rev. Doorn, “being averse to cold intellectualism and unhealthy mysticism” as an observer noticed, the Nobel Street Church got a unifying and vibrant vicar.
 During his years in office, the congregation increased to 1300 members.
-Rev. Doorn stayed vicar here for 33 years, till he passed away.
+Rev. Doorn stayed vicar here for 33 years until his death.